U.S. consumers lend economy a boost in November

 The rebound in consumer spending in November was probably kept in check by unseasonably mild weather, which had caused a sharp drop in demand for utilities.

-But a tightening labour market has started to lift wages, underpinning spending.
+But a tightening labor market has started to lift wages, underpinning spending.

 In November, spending strengthened across the board, with outlays on long-lasting durable goods, non-durable items and services all rising.